Tips & tricks

 - Custom frames: If you transmit custom CAN frames into the CAN bus, make sure you understand the implications to avoid inducing unintended behavior into e.g. a vehicle

 - Battery drainage: If the device transmits data while a vehicle is off, it may wake the ECUs and cause battery drainage.
-Use the control signal to control transmissions in this case
+Use the control signal to control transmission in this case

 Use both channels